xboard/xboard.github.io/_posts/2021-12-17-interrupted-time-series-python-part-I.md

 ---

-📝 During A/B test there are simulataneouly running two almost identical versions of a product that only differ by the hypothesis you want to test (i.e can a red call to action button convert more then a blue one?).
+📝 During an A/B test there are two almost identical versions of a product, simulataneouly running, that only differ by the hypothesis you want to test ( i.e can a red call to action button convert more than a blue one? ).
 Users are **randomly** chosen to experience one (and only one) of the two versions while the experiment is active.

 ---